 Q. Can I withdraw money from my Stash account whenever I want?

-To change your bank, head to the Stash app and navigate to bank accounts.
-From there you “may” see an option to switch your bank depending on when you last linked your bank.
-If this is not available please reach out to [email protected] or so we can help you.
-Please remember, these policies are in…
+To change or relink your bank, head to the Stash app and navigate to Bank Account under the Account tab.
+From there you may see an option to switch your bank depending on when you last linked your bank.
+If this is not available, please reach out to [email protected] or call us at (800) 205-5164…

 Q. What happens to my account if Stash goes out of business?

 Stash has every intention of sticking around for the long term.
 However, if anything were to happen to Stash that required us to close up shop, you would maintain complete control of your brokerage account.
 All the investments in your Stash portfolio (from American Innovators to Young Money) are owned by you.
 Your money will…

 Q. How is my money on Stash protected?

 When you invest with Stash all holdings and cash are held at APEX Clearing Corp.
 All investments held by Apex are protected by the Securities Investor Protection Corporation (SIPC).
 For more information on SIPC insurance, please visit www.sipc.org.

 Q. Will I lose my account if I delete the Stash app from my phone?

 No, you will not lose account information.
 The app is a way to access your account(s).
 This holds true if you lose your phone as well.
 The Stash App gives you access to your account(s) that you’ve opened with Stash.
 In order to access your account again, you simply need to download the app again…

 Q. Why does Stash need my social security number and address?